Khuram514/ai_trading_journal/README.md

 The goal of this project is to help traders and investors improve their results by providing detailed AI reports based on their trading/investing history.
 Just simply log all your trades to the platform and you will be able to see:

 - Advanced algorithms for charts to visualize your results.
-- Latest Claude models to get AI reports, with detailed explanations of what you should fix and which areas you should focus on.
+- Latest Claude model to get AI reports, with detailed explanations of what you should fix and which areas you should focus on.

 # 🛠️ Tech Stack